 Keep in mind that CBD by itself, is not the best approach for sleep.

-This is not entirely true, as CBD by itself doesn’t support people in staying asleep – which is what most moderate to severe insomniacs require.
+This is not entirely true, as the health benefits of CBD oil by itself doesn’t support people in staying asleep which is what most moderate to severe insomniacs require.

 New Phase Blends’ flagship product, ‘sleep’, is based off of the sedative nature of phytocannabinoids, like CBD.
 It makes it a lot more effective by blending it with CBN, CBG, CBC, and melatonin.